Lawsuit to block Mulvaney from leading CFPB is dismissed

 Ilann Maazel, a lawyer for the credit union, in an email said his client was disappointed.
 “We are evaluating our options in this extremely important case,” he added.

-The CFPB and the U.S. Department of Justice, which represented Trump and Mulvaney, had no immediate comment.
+Kerri Kupec, a U.S. Department of Justice spokeswoman, said the department was pleased the court dismissed the challenge to Trump’s “lawful designation” of Mulvaney as acting director.

-Trump appointed Mulvaney as temporary head of the regulator in November, replacing Richard Cordray, an appointee of President Barack Obama.
+Trump appointed Mulvaney as temporary head of the CFPB in November, replacing Richard Cordray, an appointee of President Barack Obama.

 Mulvaney, a critic of the regulator, has since taken steps that may herald a rollback of some of Cordray’s policies.